dart-lang/sdk/doc/lint-lifecycle.md

 ### Stable

 Stable lints are lints whose semantics and implementation are considered complete.
-False positives (that are not known, accepted and documentted limitations of lint semantics) are considered bugs and fixing them should be prioritized.
+False positives (that are not known, accepted and documented limitations of lint semantics) are considered bugs and fixing them should be prioritized.
 False negatives may be bugs or enhancements (depending on semantics).